-Feeding your baby breast milk.
+- Feeding your baby breast milk.
 Babies who are given breast milk are less likely to get NEC than babies who are fed formula.
 If your breast milk supply is reduced or taking time to come, consider using donated breast milk.
-Your baby's doctor or midwife can tell you more about donor breast milk.
-Probiotics (a medication that protects your baby's gut by providing 'good bacteria') are given to babies to reduce the risk of NEC but do not completely prevent NEC occurring.
+Your baby's doctor or midwife can tell you more about donor breast milk. - Probiotics are given to babies to reduce the risk of NEC but do not completely prevent NEC occurring.